We work to ensure the realization of children's rights to grow up in a family environment, protected from violence, abuse and exploitation

-A key area of work for UNICEF is to strengthen and advocate for effective delivery of preventive and response child protection services in selected states.
-Working in coordination with the Government of India, 17 state governments and civil society organizations, UNICEF is creating the building blocks of a child protection system, including financial and human resources, financial institutions, delivery of programmes and monitoring and evaluation.
+A key area of work for UNICEF is to strengthen and advocate for effective delivery of preventive and responsive child protection services in selected states.
+Working in coordination with the Government of India, 17 state governments, and civil society organizations, UNICEF is creating the building blocks of a child protection system, including financial and human resources, financial institutions, delivery of programmes and monitoring and evaluation.

 UNICEF joins hands with government, civil society organizations and other partners in building communities and families where children are safe and free of abuse and exploitation.